 - Glute Ham Raise 5×5 (one of the four isolated exercises which are worth doing);

 - Barbell or Dumbbell Shrugs 5×5 (one of the four isolated exercises which are worth doing).

 - Standing Calves Raise in the Machine 5×5 (one of the four isolated exercises which are worth doing);

 - Barbell Curl 3×5 (one of the four isolated exercises which are worth doing);

 - Training A:

-Note: this split of A and B is optimized for training three times per week, one hour per session.
-If you eventually train four or five times per week, then of course you can reduce the time of training to 45 minutes and distribute the exercises accordingly, but always taking into consideration that the first four exercises of each A and B training must always be present.
+Note: this split of A and B is optimized for training three/four times per week, one hour per session.
+If you eventually train five times per week, then of course you can reduce the time of training to 45 minutes and distribute the exercises accordingly, but always taking into consideration that the first four exercises of each A and B training must always be present.